ardangelo/beepberry-keyboard-driver/README.md

   - `meta`: default, will use the touchpad button to enable or disable meta mode.
     See section below for how to use meta mode.
   - `keys`: touchpad always on, swiping sends arrow keys, clicking sends Enter.
+- `shutdown_grace`: numeric 5-255
+  - Wait this many seconds between a driver-initiated shutdown and hard power off to the Pi.
+  - If greater than `rewake_timer`, a shutdown will not be triggered when `rewake_timer` is written.
+  - Default: 30 seconds.
+Minimum: 5 seconds

 ### Meta mode